John Hamilton Reynolds: Early career

 He took a junior clerkship in an insurance office, the Amicable Society for Perpetual Assurance, working there at least until 1816; and from 1818 to 1820, he worked in Essex Street for Francis Fladgate, a solicitor.
 Meanwhile, he pursued his self-education by reading widely in classical and English literature and also began writing poetry.
 He was encouraged in his literary interests by his friend John F M Dovaston, a former student of Reynolds's father.

 Literary works

 Reynolds's first published poem, "Ode to Friendship" appeared in the Gentleman's Magazine in 1812.
 He was a prolific journalist and reviewer, and published collections of poems and a diverse array of articles.
 He received favourable notice from a number of critics and poets, including Byron, whose work Reynolds had closely imitated.
 Later he published The Eden of Imagination, imitating Wordsworth, who had also encouraged him.
 Early in his poetic career, John Clare claimed to be a huge admirer of Reynolds's work, and the two met and socialised with other contributors to the London Magazine.
 In addition to the latter, Reynolds also contributed to the Edinburgh Review during the 1820s and in 1831 he became part-owner of The Athenaeum.

+In 1819 he wrote a parody of Peter Bell by William Wordsworth entitled Peter Bell, A Lyrical Ballad.
+Percy Bysshe Shelley also wrote a parody of the Wordsworth work, Peter Bell the Third, referring to the Reynolds parody as Peter Bell the Second.